-When I became a Visiting Assistant Professor at Colorado College, I began thinking about ways to assign a final project that would allow me to assess the learning of 25 students without having to grade a TON of final essay pages at the end of the year. [*Insert professor chuckle!*] More importantly, though, I wanted the projects to be collaborative, one of the most important aspects of feminism, as well as creative and fun, two of the most important aspects of my pedagogy.
-In fact, I was reminded of the latter when a student who’d taken 3/4 courses with me during Spring 2012 commented, on my course evaluation, that she wished I would assign more creative final projects like I do during class sessions.
-So, I decided that the students would create feminist videos for FG 110 Introduction to Feminist & Gender Studies and feminist magazines in the tradition of Ms., Bitch, Bust, Out, or Mother Jones, to name a few, for FG 200 Feminist Theory.
+When I became a Visiting Assistant Professor of Feminist & Gender Studies at Colorado College, I began thinking about ways to assign final projects that would allow me to assess the learning of 25 students without having to grade a ton of essays after having little to no time for writing instruction.
+More importantly, though, I wanted the projects to be collaborative, creative, and fun.
+In fact, I was reminded of this when a student who’d taken 3/4 courses with me during Spring 2012 commented on my course evaluation that they wished I would assign more creative final projects like I do during class sessions.
+So, I decided that the students would create feminist videos for FG110 Introduction to Feminist & Gender Studies and feminist magazines in the tradition of Ms., Bitch, Bust, Out, or Mother Jones, to name a few, for FG200 Feminist Theory.

 Even though I was bubbling with excitement about this site, it wasn’t my first time excitedly showcasing my students’ work on the internet.
-In 2012, I created the FemGeniuses YouTube channel, which (until recently) featured the final video projects my students created in FG 110 and part of the media projects my students created in FG 206/ES 200 Critical Media Studies.
+In 2012, I created FemGeniuses YouTube, which featured the final video projects my students created in FG110 and part of the media projects my students created in FG212 Critical Media Studies.
 I eventually decided to move those projects to this site for uniformity’s sake.

 Thanks in advance!